Natural Convection Heat Transfer from an Inclined Cylinder: Inclination

 \subsection{Heo and Chung}

-Heo and Chung~\cite{HEO2012366} measured copper electroplating onto a cylinder in a $\rm{CuSO_4/H_2SO_4}$ solution.
+Heo and Chung~\cite{HEO2012366} measured copper electroplating onto a copper cylinder in a $\rm{CuSO_4/H_2SO_4}$ solution.
 They measured the mass transfer coefficient~$\hol_m$, but reported their results as $\Nuol_d$ and $\Nuol_H$, which scale with different characteristic lengths.
-The value of $k$ was not reported, but for the purposes of comparing theory and measurements, $k$ is arbitrary if all conversions from $\Nuol$ to $\hol$ use the same~$k$.
+The value of the mass transfer analog of $k$ was not reported, but for the purposes of comparing theory and measurements, $k$ is arbitrary if all conversions from $\Nuol$ to $\hol$ use the same~$k$.
 A value of $k=1\rm{~mW/(m\cdot{K})}$ is used in \figref{fig:Heo-wide}.

 \vbox{\settabs 1\columns \+\hfil\figscale{Heo-wide}{468pt}&\cr \+\hfil{\bf\figdef{fig:Heo-wide}\quad{Heo and Chung natural convection heat transfer from inclined cylinder}}&\cr }